 What HR Warnings Actually Detect

-Timesheet evaluates four kinds of warnings continuously while you work:
+Timesheet evaluates three kinds of warnings continuously while you work:

 1. Contract Target Warnings